ivanrichmond/hello/README.md

 # hello
 A springboard for a Javascript app, containing everything needed front-end, back-end, DB, etc. to create a new JS app.
 It says "hello" to you, or someone, maybe the world.

+**NOTE:** This is still a work in progress.
+There's a lot more to do.

 ## Technologies

 - DB TBD